Namit05/About-Me/README.md

 - 🎓 Pursuing **Bioinformatics & AI** at **VIT Bhopal**
 - 🧪 Passionate about **biological data**, **ML**, and **scientific computing**
 - 💻 Skilled in **Python** and **R**
-- ✍️ I write **poems, songs, and stories**
+- ✍️ I write **poems, songs, and stories and a whole lot of other things as hobbies**
-- 🏏 I watch a bit of **cricket** and enjoy the commentary & strategy
+- 🏏 I watch a bit of **cricket** here and there and enjoy the game

 <blockquote>
-“Turning biological data into stories—and sometimes turning stories into songs.”
+“Turning biological data into stories to shape the world!"
 </blockquote>

 </div>